Online diary: Formation of a community

 As diarists (sometimes called escribitionists) began to learn from each other, several Webrings formed to connect various diaries and journals; the most popular was Open Pages, which started in July 1996 and had 537 members as of 20 October 1998.
 A community website called Diarist.net was formed and awarded "The Diarist Awards" quarterly from 1999 through 2004.
 There were a number of lists of diaries and journals by topic, called "'burbs", which allowed people to find sites that had some correlation to each other.

 Mailing lists helped solidify the community.
 "Collabs" were collaborative projects in which people wrote on given topics and subjects.

 The launch of Open Diary in October 1998 provided the first website where online diaries could be posted together as a community.
 Open Diary innovated several features that would become important to online diary communities, including comments, activity feeds, and friends-only content.

+Early online diary websites included Blogger, LiveJournal, Diary-X, and Diaryland.
+Dreamwidth launched in 2009, forked from the LiveJournal codebase.

 Technologies

 Some early diaries and journals showcased different emerging internet technologies, including interactive message formats, online stores, RealAudio, RealVideo as on the early literary blogger's website nakednovelist.com (founded in 1990), live webcams, notify lists, and daily self-photographs.

-Today's diaries and journals may feature podcasts, trackbacks, permalinks, blogrolls and a host of other cutting-edge technologies.
+Diaries and journals may feature podcasts, trackbacks, permalinks, blogrolls and a host of other technologies.
 With the popularization of mobile apps, diary or journaling apps have become available for iOS and Android.
 Proponents have cited numerous reasons for journaling using digital applications, including ease and speed of typing, mobile portability, and search capabilities.
 Digital diaries are also tailored towards shorter-form, in-the-moment writing, similar to user engagement with social media services such as Facebook, Twitter and Instagram.